imgag/ngs-bits/doc/tools/BedCoverage.md

 	                    Default value: 'false'
 	  -threads <int>    Number of threads used.
 	                    Default value: '1'
 	  -random_access    Use random access via index to get reads from BAM/CRAM instead of chromosome-wise sweep.
-Random access is quite slow, so use it only if a small subset of the file needs to be accessed.
+Random access is quite slow, especially on CRAM, so use it only if a small subset of the file needs to be accessed.
 	                    Default value: 'false'
 	  -debug            Enable debug output.
+	                    Default value: 'false'
+	  -skip_mismapped   Skip reads with mapping quality less than 20 that are not properly paired (they are often mis-mapped).
 	                    Default value: 'false'

 	Special parameters: